own3d/docs/docs/docs/extensions/syntax-for-forms.md

 ### Platforms Field

 The `platforms` fields allows you to select a single or multiple streaming platform connection.
-It works like the `checkbox` field, but with a different UI, and it will automatically fetch the available platforms from the Connections API and pass them to the extension context.
-The `value` will be an array of selected platforms.
-`options` can be omitted.
+It will automatically fetch the available platforms from the Connections API and pass them to the extension context.
+The `value` will be an array of selected platforms. `options` can be omitted.
 The selectable values will be the intersection of `options` (if given) and the platforms that are connected to the user account, including the `"own3d"` platform.

 ```yaml
   - type: platforms